Top 20 Attractions in Ipoh (2024)

 Kallumalai Arulmigu Subramaniyar Temple is a Hindu temple located next to a limestone cliff in the vicinity of DR Seenivasagam Recreational Park.
 This area becomes tranquil and deserted outside of prayer hours, making it an ideal place for some quiet reflection and appreciation of the surroundings.
 While this temple may seem to lack anything remarkable, the view from the terrace against the cliffs is not to be missed, especially if you are looking to capture amazing sceneries.

-Sunway Lost World of Tambun, one of the premier Ipoh attractions is a theme park developed by Sunway Group for the city.
+Sunway Lost World of Tambun, one of the premier attractions in Ipoh is a theme park developed by Sunway Group for the city.
 It has an outdoor rides area and water attractions for your enjoyment, but what makes it different from other theme parks in Malaysia?
 The 100% natural mineral hot spring spa with healing powers!
-The natural mineral hot spring spa has healing properties for skin problems ranging from eczema through psoriasis, while boosting blood circulation helps reduce stress levels, making this one of the ideal Ipoh attractions.
+The natural mineral hot spring spa has healing properties for skin problems ranging from eczema through psoriasis, while boosting blood circulation helps reduce stress levels, making this one of the ideal attractions in Ipoh.

 Tempurung Cave is a limestone cave in Peninsular Malaysia with five giant domes that resemble coconut shells when viewed from afar.
 This 400-million-year-old landmark is often visited by mountain climbers and caving enthusiasts alike for its remarkable formations.
 If you are one of those who enjoy caving or climbing to new heights, you will be happy to know that there are various tours available for you outside the cave.